CT Scan

 At Welbeck, all imaging and diagnostics, including X-ray, MRI, and ultrasound, take place on-site.
 With same-day or next-day appointments often available, we ensure you receive an accurate diagnosis without delay and receive the treatment you need as quickly as possible.

-At Welbeck, our combination of surgical expertise and state-of-the-art facilities allows many hip and knee procedures that are often performed as inpatient surgeries elsewhere to be carried out safely as day cases.
+At Welbeck, our combination of surgical expertise and state-of-the-art facilities allows many surgical procedures that are often performed as inpatient surgeries elsewhere to be carried out safely as day cases.
 During your visit, you’ll have a private en-suite pod to relax in before and after surgery, and you’ll be recovering in your own home later the same day.

 Care is available at our state-of-the-art Orthopaedics centre and Surgery Centre in London.
 Use the map to find us and plan your visit.